jackyzha0/jackyzha0.github.io/content/thoughts/climate tech.md

 Mix of solutions that make a difference now (evergreen tech: 24%) but also emerging tech with big impact down the line (frontier portfolio: 76%) [Rationale](https://cdn.shopify.com/static/sustainability/How-to-Kick-Start-the-Carbon-Removal-Market_Shopifys-Playbook.pdf)

 Frontier
-1. Direct Air Capture -> directly pulling carbon out of the air and storying it permanently
+1. Direct Air Capture: directly pulling carbon out of the air and storying it permanently
-2. Product -> storing carbon into usable products (e.g. concrete)
+2. Product: storing carbon into usable products (e.g. concrete)
-3. Ocean -> large bodies of water as carbon sinks while also reducing ocean acidification
+3. Ocean: large bodies of water as carbon sinks while also reducing ocean acidification
-4. Biomass -> sequester carbon in organic material, using organic material for energy
+4. Biomass: sequester carbon in organic material, using organic material for energy
-5. Mineralization -> turning carbon into a mineral to store
+5. Mineralization: turning carbon into a mineral to store

 Evergreen (creating a buffer against climate change until we figure out how to unscrew ourselves)
-1. Forest -> planting, restoring, and protecting forests
+1. Forest: planting, restoring, and protecting forests
-2. Soil -> farming techniques that improve soil health and carbon storage
+2. Soil: farming techniques that improve soil health and carbon storage
-3. Renewable Energy -> investing in fossil fuel alternatives
+3. Renewable Energy: investing in fossil fuel alternatives
-4. Transportation -> reducing emissions from transportation
+4. Transportation: reducing emissions from transportation